Ks4four/dots-nt/README.md

 placing "Ctrl" key between "S" key and "F" key helps one-handed "Ctrl"+"S" and "Ctrl"+"F". especially "Ctrl"+"F", this is very useful for configs where mouse has thumb keys for copy/paste.\
 trade-off: cannot press "Ctrl"+"c" and "Ctrl"+"v" one-handed. solved by mouse thumb keys.

-"Alt" key placed to the left of "Ctrl" key. no special reason for this, just that `miryoku` used it, so i stuck with it.
+"Alt" key placed to the left of "Ctrl" key. no special reason for this, just that miryoku used it, so i stuck with it.
 "Shift" key placed to the right of "Ctrl" key, same reason.

 "LGui" key placed below "Ctrl" key. impossible to place to the left of "Alt" key. actually could design it below "Shift" key, but forgot which app needed which key causing me to switch back. anyway no particularly convincing reason.

 #### keypad
 enabled and necessary.

-unlike `miryoku`, i don't use a single `keypad`, but fine-tune the position based on where fingers press. fine-tuning is unavoidable because no thumb keys.\
+unlike miryoku, i don't use a single `keypad`, but fine-tune the position based on where fingers press. fine-tuning is unavoidable because no thumb keys.\
 trade-off: multiple `layer`s make config unclean. but efficiency did go up a bit, whatever.

 #### combos